rosmed/slicer_ros2_module/README.md

-This module is designed to enable direct communication between ROS2 and 3D Slicer
+This module is designed to enable direct communication between ROS 2 and 3D Slicer.

 ## Features

-* Load a robot description from ros parameter `robot_description`
+* Load a robot description from ros parameter `robot_description`, create MRML Slicer node for each link and load meshes
 * Update the robot position using tf, assuming there is a `robot_state_publisher` running
+* Alternatively, the module can load an URDF file directly and use KDL for the kinematic chain.
+This feature only works with serial robots (no parallel mechanisms)

 ## Pre-requisites

 * ROS 2 (tested using ubuntu 20.04 and ROS2 Foxy or Galactic), see www.ros.org.
-* Slicer built from source (required to build an extension).
-Remember the build path for Slicer, it will be needed to compile the module.
+* Slicer built from source is required to build an extension, see https://slicer.readthedocs.io/en/latest/developer_guide/build_instructions/linux.html.
+Remember the build directory for Slicer, it will be needed to compile the Slicer ROS 2 module.
 * Make sure we use the system OpenSSL libraries otherwise you'll get some errors when compiling the ROS 2 part.
-After you ran CMake, in the build tree, set `Slicer_USE_SYSTEM_OpenSLL` `ON` using `cmake . -DSlicer_USE_SYSTEM_OpenSSL=ON`.
+After you ran CMake, in the build directory, set `Slicer_USE_SYSTEM_OpenSLL` `ON` using `cmake . -DSlicer_USE_SYSTEM_OpenSSL=ON`.
 * **Older Slicer** Make sure `CMAKE_CXX_STANDARD` is set to `14` (required to compile Slicer code along ROS 2).

 ## Compilation

-This code should be built with colcon as a ROS2 package.
+This code should be built with `colcon` as a ROS2 package.
 For now, we will assume the ROS workspace directory is `~/ros2_ws` and the source code for this module is under `~/ros2_ws/src/slicer_ros2_module`.

-Source the ROS setup script your ROS 2 version (foxy or galactic):
+Source the ROS setup script for ROS 2 (foxy or galactic):
 ```sh
 source /opt/ros/foxy/setup.bash
 ```